Treats!: Publication history

-Steve Shaw, the magazine's publisher, has a background in celebrity glamour photography for Maxim, FHM, Playboy, and British Esquire.
+Shaw has a background in celebrity glamour photography for Maxim, FHM, Playboy, and British Esquire.
 He states that he had become irritated with shooting restrictions such as "three quarters of one side of a boob...
-You can only show one inch down from the bum crack..." and with uncooperative subjects.
+You can only show one inch down from the bum crack..." and with uncooperative subjects being pressured by their publicists to participate in the photoshoots.
 Thus, he says, he created his own magazine with what Daily Beast described as "female full-frontal nudity, luxe-y aesthetic, and [an] underpinning of fashion-world credibility" that has gotten "influential tastemakers and industry icons" to take notice.
 According to Shaw, treats! was founded to present content that was too risqué for magazines such as Vogue, Elle and InStyle.
 Shaw's nickname for photos that could not be used because they pushed the borders too far was "treats", and he decided to use the nickname as the title for the magazine.
 The magazine presents images that have not been airbrushed or photographically retouched.

-Shaw's initial investment for his magazine was $600,000.
-He publishes the magazine independently out of editorial offices on La Brea Avenue in Los Angeles, with a staff of three people.
-Shaw served as editor-in-chief and publisher, Eric Roinestad was art director, Rebecca Black was director of photography, and the editor was Rob Hill was, who had previously been editor of Hollywood Life magazine.
-Shaw and the magazine throw an annual Halloween "Trick or Treats" party.
+treats! marketed itself as a quarterly magazine, and Shaw's initial investment was $600,000.
+As of 2012, he publishes the magazine independently out of editorial offices on La Brea Avenue in Los Angeles, with a staff of three people.
+Shaw served as editor-in-chief and publisher, Eric Roinestad was art director, Rebecca Black was director of photography, and the editor was Rob Hill, who had previously been editor of Hollywood Life magazine.
+As of 2013, the magazine throws an annual Halloween "Trick or Treats" party, along with a few other parties each year.
+In 2016, Shaw stated that these have been attended by celebrities such as Leonardo DiCaprio.

 The launch party for the magazine was held on February 24, 2011 at the James Goldstein residence as an Oscars-week party before the 83rd Academy Awards.
 Issue 1 of the magazine, which had no advertisements, debuted with a cover photo of models Irene Lambers and Cassy Gerasimova photographed by Tony Duran that was described by Business Wire as "edgy, scintillating and elegant".
-Articles in the premier include features on Jason Statham and Shepard Fairey.
+Articles in the premier included features on Jason Statham and Shepard Fairey.
 Five thousand copies were printed of the debut issue, and 10,000 for issue 2.
-Its launch was recognised with a "best new launch" award of 2011 by the Media Industry Newsletter (MIN).
+Its launch was recognised with a "best new launch" award of 2011 by the Media Industry Newsletter.